jo/minip/README.md

 # Mini P
-Mini P (Berlin slang for Mini-Pizza) is the very basics you needed to replicate with a CouchDB.
+Mini P (Berlin slang for mini pizza) is the very basics you needed to replicate with a CouchDB.
 Its not something you would consider using in production in any way.